las-wg/info/voting-members.md

 Being a voting member is not an indication of endorsement or affiliation between the organization and the LAS-WG.

 The following organizations have voting rights:
+- AgentOps
 - Agora Protocol
 - Agent Network Protocol
 - Camel AI
 - Centre for the Governance of AI
 - Cosmos Institute
 - LangChain
-- Massachusets Institute of Technology
+- Massachusetts Institute of Technology
 - Stanford University
 - University of Oxford
 - Wildcard